jiayuehua/blog/_posts/2019-08-02-the-tough-guide-to-cpp-acronyms.md

 respectively.
 (See also ["The Knightmare of Initialization in C++"](/blog/2019/02/18/knightmare-of-initialization/) (2019-02-18).)

+## ABC

+"Abstract base class."
+That is, a class with at least one pure virtual function, intended for use as the root of a class hierarchy in classical OOP ("object-oriented programming").

 ## ABI, API

 "Application Binary Interface" and "Application Programming Interface," respectively.
 The API of a library